What is the Star Awards System?

 The Star Awards System provides athletes with goals to aim for during the season.
 It rewards athletes for their attendance, improvement and achievement.

 To qualify for the award of a star, an athlete must achieve the qualifying standard in the prescribed number of track and field events for their age group – the mixture of track and field events is designed to encourage athletes to develop skills generally.
+It is important to note that results must be entered against the colour categories in order.
+For example, say an athlete achieves a Gold standard performance for 100m in week 1, that result must be entered against Yellow.
+If in week 2 the same athlete then achieves a Blue standard performance for 100m, the result must be entered against Green and so on.

 The numbers of events in which a qualifying standard is required depends on an athlete’s age group and are follows: